phillipclapham/neuroweaver/Spark_Your_Dream_Life.md

 Your lab’s the same: play and rest, then watch.
 Did a glitch spark a fix?
 A fluke drop a gem?
 Notice it—Rule 3’s Mental Model grows, mapping life’s sneaky wins.
 Trust the twist—it’s not chaos; it’s your spark bending your reality.
 What sideways win’s winking at you?

-**Lab Tip**: Jot the odd stuff—spilled coffee sparked a chat?
+**💡 Lab Tip**: Jot the odd stuff—spilled coffee sparked a chat?
 That’s gold, lab rat!

 #### **How?**